JimmyMcBride/personal-blog/src/posts/the-undisputed-best-way-to-learn-how-to-code.md

 ---
 title: "The Undisputed BEST Way To Learn How To Code"
-description: "With so many opinions buzzing around the tech realm, you might be thinking, \"Which path do I take?
-What language do I start with?\" 🤷‍♂️🤷‍♀️ Well, fret not, because this guide is here to help you navigate through the modern labyrinth of choices, and find your best path."
+description: 'With so many opinions buzzing around the tech realm, you might be thinking, "Which path do I take?
+What language do I start with?" 🤷‍♂️🤷‍♀️ Well, fret not, because this guide is here to help you navigate through the modern labyrinth of choices, and find your best path.'
 date: "2023-9-04"
+updated: "2023-9-04"
 image: /the-undisputed-best-way-to-learn-how-to-code-banner.webp
 categories:
   - advice